-When Can You Do It: Chapter 3 as first, but wait until Chapter 4 for the majority.
+When You Can Do It: Chapter 3 at first, but wait until Chapter 4 for the majority.

 Before you do this Challenge you should craft a few Improved Arrows if you don't have some already.
-To do that you're going to need some Flight Feathers, which you can get from any flying birds (and if I'm not mistaken you might be able to get them from Turkeys (yeah I don't know either I'm no zoologist).
-Improved Arrows are a one hit kill, even if you don't get a headshot it seems.
-Even WITH a headshot Standard Arrows seem to take two, or more, to down a Cougar.
+To do that you're going to need some Flight Feathers, which you can get from any flying birds (and if I'm not mistaken you might be able to get them from Turkeys . . .
+I don't know either I'm no zoologist).
+Improved Arrows are a one hit kill, even if you don't get a head-shot it seems.
+Even WITH a head-shot Standard Arrows seem to take two, or more, to down a Cougar.

 For the rest I suggest waiting until Chapter 4 since you'll be heading through Roanoke a couple of times for Marko Dragic's "A Bright Bouncing Boy" Stranger quest.
 In fact one Cougar spawns outside of his lab in Doverhill (see first screenshot).
 You can also find a Cougar sometimes near the Trapper North of Owanjila lake in Big Valley (the same area as the previous Challenge) but they don't spawn as often, in my experience, as they do in Roanoke.

 You can skin five other Cougars without using a Bow, but that would mean hunting five more Cougars.
 Don’t let the ones you hunted go to waste.

 Master Hunter Challenge #7: Use Bait to Lure and Kill a Predator and Herbivore Consecutively